robertmesserle/Bobject/README.md

 Bobject is a helper for creating classes in JavaScript.
 It cleans up the prototype mess and leaves you with simpler, more readable code.

+## Dependencies

+Bobject utilizes ECMAScript 5 features that are not available in all browsers (IE8 and earlier).
+In order to use Bobject with older browsers, please include the [ES5 Shim](https://github.com/kriskowal/es5-shim).

 ## Basic Usage

 ```javascript